criiptico/poketype/prototype/Notes.md

 ##### 06/16/23: pokeAPI Changes
-	I legigimately have no idea why, but I can't use the get_pokemon function from the client.
+	I legigimately have no idea why, but I can't use the get_pokemon function from the aiopoke api.
-	So I'm considering using another pokemon api to get this data.
+	So, I'm considering using another pokemon api wrapper to get this data.

 	Here is the link the the api wrapper I'm considering: https://pokeapi.github.io/pokepy/usage/#api